 - Darin Jernigan - Physical Theraphy Assistant Program (College of Technology)

-- Cynthia Hill – Assistant Vice President, Academic Affairs
+- Cynthia Hill – Associate Vice President, Academic Affairs

 - Shannon Kobs Nawotniak – UHP Director